All Episodes

 It might explain some of his behavior with these countries.

-Then in the case of Peter Navarro, Peter Navarro could have very easily walked into the January 6th committee and said, Pled the fifth.
+Then in the case of Peter Navarro, Peter Navarro could have very easily walked into the January 6th committee and said, pled the fifth.

 He decided not to.

-He's gonna explain why in a minute.
+He's going to explain why in a minute.

 And then instead of just calling his lawyer and saying, please have Mr. Navarro report 8 a.m. tomorrow morning at this location.